(The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK – continued)

-Iin 1970, Rubin had his book, titled Do It, published, and it was making money.
+In 1970, Rubin had his book, titled Do It, published, and it was making money.
 It was not a book like Lenin's What is to be Done.
 Rubin did not write what young people were to do other than to rebel.
-In the book he mostly boasted about his own actions and antics.
-Rubin was still the revolutionary, claiming in the early seventies that the American economy was doomed to collapse, because, he said, capitalism had "no soul."
+In his book he mostly boasted about his own actions.
+Rubin was claiming in the early seventies that the American economy was doomed to collapse, because, he said, capitalism had "no soul."
 Young people with soul, he believed, were going to overthrow capitalism by doing "their thing."

-The counter-culture that Rubin had placed his hope in was changing, but not in the direction of social revolution.
-Dropping out was fading.
-The so-called hippies, moreover, were hardly revolutionaries.
+The counter-culture that Rubin had placed his hope in was changing, but not in the direction he wanted.
+The so-called hippies were not revolutionaries in the old sense of power, wealth or property rearrangements.
 They wanted to enjoy each other's company and experience the ecstasies of freedom, sex and what they saw as harmless drugs.
 Like the song about "girls," they just wanted to have fun.
-As they aged and the 1960s moved into the 1970s, fewer among them were receiving checks from their mothers or fathers.
-They could not escape the forces of economics, any more than they could change the force of gravity, and some of them drifted into economically viable agricultural communes – a return to the world of work.
-Some others drifted into other forms of work – whatever they could find.
-Into the Seventies, the hope of paradise diminished.
+Into the 1970s, fewer among them were receiving checks from their mothers or fathers.
+They could not escape economics any more than they could gravity.
+Some of them drifted into economically viable agricultural communes – a return to the world of work.
+Some took whatever work they could find or small-scale commercial enterprise.
+The hope of paradise diminished.
 The Haight-Ashbury in San Francisco looked like a ghost town compared to what it had been in the mid-sixties.
-Many among the new crop of teenagers acquired a taste for the music of rebellion and new hairstyles.
-Pot smoking had increased in secondary schools, but fewer kids were leaving home.
+Many among the new crop of teenagers acquired a taste for the music of rebellion and new hairstyles; pot smoking had increased in secondary schools; but fewer kids were leaving home.

 Punkers were no more inclined toward political organization than the so-called hippies, but one group that was into political action, and after something new, was the Zippies.
 They wanted to replace the Yippies, and in New York they "trashed" Jerry Rubin's car as a stunt to advertise their new identity – which angered Rubin and gave him something to think about as he was engaged in one of his new interests: group massage gatherings.

-The decline of the counter-culture that had been popular in the sixties was accompanied by a rise in interest in matters personal and spiritual.
-With the arrival of the seventies, majors in psychology increased, psychology, for example, becoming the most popular major at UCLA.
+With the arrival of the seventies, more people were majoring in psychology increased, at least at UCLA.
 At the University of Washington in Seattle, credit was given for the study of extra-sensory perception, hypnotism and yoga.
 The new decade was described as a new age of narcissism – in other words, immediate personal gratification.
 Enrollments in courses on traditional religions increased.
 The 1970s was the decade of Jesus Christ Superstar, Godspell, the Exorcist, the Omen and the Bermuda Triangle.
 Religious cults were on the rise, including the Hare Krishna's, the Reverend Moon's Unification Church and Jim Jones' People's Temple.
 Rennie Davis, former SDS leader, became a follower of the fifteen year-old guru Maharaj Ji, who promised perfection on earth by 1976.
 Werner Erhard, an encyclopedia salesman, had started his Erhard Seminar Training (EST), and by 1977 he was earning six million dollars annually.
-And by the end of the decade, Jerry Rubin was working as a stockbroker.
+And by the end of the decade, Jerry Rubin had given up on revolution and was working as a stockbroker.

 One kind of entrepreneur that was declining was the independent seller of little plastic baggies with marijuana.
 The drug trade was being taken over by drug lords and organized crime.
 Needle parks were appearing.
 Addicts were replacing happy hippies.

 Into the 1970s, schools in the South became more integrated than schools elsewhere in the United States.
 To desegregate these other schools the courts ordered busing across school-district lines.
-Many whites disliked the coercion, and in Detroit and Boston they rioted.
+Many whites disliked the coercion, and in Detroit and Boston there were riots.
 Largely, the busing laws were obeyed, but more whites began sending their kids to private schools.
-Here and there, blacks were moving into the middle of white neighborhoods, or to the edge of white neighborhoods.
-But even in the liberal San Francisco Bay area African-Americans remained in predominately African-American neighborhoods, where many preferred to live.
+Here and there, blacks were moving into white neighborhoods, or to the edge of white neighborhoods.
+But even in the liberal San Francisco Bay area, blacks remained in predominately black neighborhoods – where many preferred to live.
 And at schools, blacks preferred to associate mainly with blacks and whites with whites.
-But an improvement had come in race relations.
-The races were getting along better.
-Tensions were declining, and interracial socializing was increasing slightly.
+But improvement was occurring in race relations.
+Interracial socializing was increasing.

-Aside from integration, a big issue for African-Americans was employment for those who had not acquired marketable skills, and this shifted attention to both education and to the attitude of adolescents.
-With the turmoil of the 1960s had come a disrespect for "the establishment" and "the system," denigrated by revolutionaries.
-Between 1965 and 1978, a decline in student achievement developed. [note] Some community leaders recognized that if one were to have hope one had to have some respect for the system, and that if one were to become a productive citizen one had to learn to respect others.
+Aside from integration, a big issue for blacks was employment for those who had not acquired marketable skills, and this shifted attention to both education and to the attitudes of adolescents.
+With the turmoil of the 1960s had come a disrespect for "the establishment" and "the system."
+Between 1965 and 1978, a decline in student achievement developed. note66 Some community leaders recognized that if one were to have hope one had to have some respect for the system, and that if one were to become a productive citizen one had to learn to respect others.
 Black leaders were disturbed to find among some black students the attitude that black kids who were studying and getting good grades were doing so because they wanted to be white.

 In the 1970s an improvement in education was attempted through the federal government's Head Start program.
-More minorities were attending formally all-white schools.
+More minorities were attending what had been all-white schools.
 And more minorities were attending universities.
 Educators recognized the need for addressing issues item by item: class size, the quality of teachers, teacher's pay and good nutrition for children.
-Educators realized that improvements in education would come as did improvements elsewhere, in increments and by addressing problems limited in scope.
-It was recognized that in homes where education is more respected, kids are more likely to develop into good students.
-Kids whose parents are readers of good books are more likely to do better in school.
-But some kids without such parents benefit from humanity's spontaneity.
-At any rate, educators at the end of the century recognized that improving education involved, among other things, changing attitudes.
+Educators realized that improvements in education would come as did improvements elsewhere, in increments and by addressing specific problems.
+It was recognized that in homes where education is more respected, kids are more likely to develop into good students, and kids whose parents believed in reading were likely to do better in school.
+Rather than a vague dislike for what some had called the system, it was realized that progress might be made by changing attitudes.